 - HAIR & MAKE UP – If Moms can fit it into their budget, I recommend taking the time to have professional hair and make up done.
 I can recommend some wonderful MUA’s, some who also do hair.
 Another option is to use the make-up counter at the mall.
 MUA’s at places like Bare Minerals and Benefit will gladly do your make up with a minimum purchase of around $50, which is a win-win if you need new make-up anyway.
 If you work with an MUA and/or hair stylist, communication is key.
 Be sure to show them a photo of how you would like your make-up and hair to look.
 I love to use Pinterest for this.
 There are quite a few blow dry bars you can visit for a quick style.
 If you’re the type of person who likes to do your own make up and hair, by all means, have fun and experiment.
 Then, you can have someone take some photos of you with your iPhone so you can see what you do and do not like.
 I recommend having some taken of you in your outfit too so you can be sure you like how it looks on you.

 - MAKING THE MOST OF YOUR SESSION – If you have little ones who still nap, be sure they get their naps in before your session.
 Even if your little ones do not nap anymore, it’s important to be sure everyone is well-rested.
 Well-rested means there’s a better chance of good moods all around!
 Hunger can also affect moods, so do feed your Littles a snack beforehand and bring snacks with you for your session.
 I don’t mind taking little snack breaks during sessions.
 It gives me a chance to figure out the lighting for my next set of images.
 One thing I do ask is that we keep our session unplugged, which means no cell phone use.
 During this short amount of time it helps a lot to have everyone engaged and committed to capturing great images.
 If children see Mom/Dad scrolling through their iPhone, what kind of message does that send to them about the importance of the session?
-At the end of your session, I always have a gift bag with treats inside for the kids and a swag bag for Moms.
+At the end of your session, I always have kids choose a prize from my treasure chest.
+They love this!
 I want this experience to be memorable and fun so that you all will want to come back to see me year after year.